Many people around the world are denied their human rights every day.

 We participate in a number of European Commission run groups on equality where we support UK policy and exchange best practice, including, EU Non-discrimination Governmental Expert Group, EU Commission’s Advisory Committee on Equal Opportunities for women and men and EU High-level Group on Gender Mainstreaming.

-Within the Council of the European union, the Governments of the EU Member States negotiate on equality and non-discrimination matters at the Employment, Social Policy, Health and Consumer Affairs Council.
-Current negotiations include a draft Directive on Equal Treatment between persons irrespective of religion or belief, disability, age or sexual orientation.
+Within the Council of the European union, the governments of the EU Member States negotiate on equality and non-discrimination matters at the Employment, Social Policy, Health and Consumer Affairs Council.

 The Council of Europe seeks to develop common and democratic principles based on the European Convention on Human Rights.
 Its work includes promoting gender equality and more recently lesbian, gay, bisexual and transgender (LGB&T) equality.